ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-asia.md

 ### Default Gateway

-The first step is to identify the IPv6 gateway assigned to your server.
+The first step is to identify the IPv6 block and gateway assigned to your server.
 There are two ways of doing this:

   - [retrieving the network information via the OVHcloud Control Panel](#viacontrolpanel)
   - [retrieving the network information via the OVHcloud API](#viaapi)